helmetjs/helmet/README.md

 <details>
 <summary><code>helmet.originAgentCluster()</code></summary>

-`helmet.originAgentCluster` The Origin-Agent-Cluster header provides a mechanism to allow web applications to isolate their origins.
+`helmet.originAgentCluster` sets the `Origin-Agent-Cluster` header, which provides a mechanism to allow web applications to isolate their origins.
+Read more about it [in the spec](https://whatpr.org/html/6214/origin.html#origin-keyed-agent-clusters).

 This middleware takes no options.